Berry-Ess\'een bounds for the least squares estimator for discretely observed fractional Ornstein-Uhlenbeck processes: Introduction

 Also, by using (\ref{eqOU}), we arrive to the following formula: where { }

-The parametric estimation problems for fractional diffusion processes based on continuous-time observations have been studied e.g. in \cite{KL, TV, Rao2010} via maximum likelihood method.
-Recently, the parametric estimation of continuously observed fractional Ornstein-Uhlenbeck process defined in (\ref{eqOU}) is studied in \cite{ HN, BEO}, in the case when $H\in(\frac{1}{2},1)$, by using the least squares estimators.
+The parametric estimation problems for fractional diffusion processes based on continuous-time observations have been studied e.g. in \cite{KL, TV, Rao05, Rao2010} via maximum likelihood method.
+Recently, the parametric estimation of the continuously observed fractional Ornstein-Uhlenbeck process defined in (\ref{eqOU}) is studied by using the least squares estimator (LSE) defined by In the case $\theta>0$, Hu and Nualart \cite{HN} proved that the LSE $\widetilde{\theta}_T$ of $\theta$ is strongly consistent and asymptotically normal.
+In addition, they also proved that the following estimator is strongly consistent and asymptotically normal.
+In the case $\theta<0$, Belfadli et al. \cite{BEO} established that the LSE $\widetilde{\theta}_T$ of $\theta$ is strongly consistent and asymptotically Cauchy.

-From a practical point of view, in parametric inference, it is more realistic and interesting to consider asymptotic estimation for fractional diffusion processes based on discrete observations.\\ There exists a rich literature on the parameter estimation problem for diffusion processes driven by Brownian motions based on discrete observations, we refer to \cite{Rao88} and \cite{Rao2010}.
-In this paper, we focus our discussion on the LSE and the fractional Ornstein-Uhlenbeck process case.
+From a practical point of view, in parametric inference, it is more realistic and interesting to consider asymptotic estimation for fractional diffusion processes based on discrete observations.\\ There exists a rich literature on the parameter estimation problem for diffusion processes driven by Brownian motions based on discrete observations, , see \cite{Rao88} and \cite{Rao2010} for more details about this point.
+For our fractional Ornstein-Uhlenbeck process (\ref{eqOU}), Hu and Song \cite{HS}, motivated by the estimator $\overline{\theta}_T$, proved that the following estimator is strongly consistent, and they provided a Berry-Esseen type theorem for $\underline{\theta}(n)$.
+In this paper, we focus our discussion on the LSE case.

 In general, the study of the asymptotic distribution of any estimator is not very useful for practical purposes unless the rate of convergence of its distribution is known.
 The rate of convergence of the distribution of LSE for some diffusion processes driven by Brownian motions based on discrete time data was studied e.g. in \cite{MR}.
 To the best of our knowledge there is no study of this problem for the distribution of the LSE of the unknown drift parameter in equation (\ref{eqOU}).
 Our goal in the present paper is to investigate the consistency and the rate of convergence to normality of the LSE $\widehat{\theta}_n$ defined in (\ref{estimator}).